 1. Don’t Always Turn To Nail Polish Remover

-While nail polish remover containing acetone will remove nail polish from just about anything, it can also damage fibres and remove dyes from fabric.
+While nail polish remover containing acetone will remove nail polish from just about anything, it can also damage fibres and remove dyes from the fabric.
 Acetone is also very flammable and can cause dizziness and headaches, so choose a milder solution when possible.

 Although some nail polish spills may require the use of acetone, most do not.
 No matter what you use to get the job done, always be sure to spot-check an unnoticeable area of the fabric first.
 Now that you’re a bit more clued-up, it’s time to learn how to remove nail polish from different fabrics.